 Well, obviously, Alice is huge.
 I mean, I’m a huge fan of Cooper’s, so ah…we’ve played with him a few times, and it was always great.
 He’s always a great guy.
 We wanted to try and find a song that we could do that would be ours, and it was impossible because I mean every song, and I mean I’m such a huge fan of Bob Ezrin.
 His productions are something I live by.
 You know I really love them.
 I could never duplicate them in this day and age, but back in the ’70s, it was just such a great production.

 Speaking about Bob Ezrin’s work, how do you like MUSIC FROM THE ELDER by KISS then?

-You know?
-I haven’t listened to that record since it came out you know?
+I haven’t listened to that record since it came out.
 But I don’t knock anything because I’m a huge KISS fan.
-I’m a monster KISS fan and you know at the time I really liked “The Oath” and then “A World Without Heroes” was interesting you know?
-So I don’t knock anything but I dunno, anyway, Bob Ezrin just, you know, I kind of wanted to do that.
+I’m a monster KISS fan, and you know at the time I really liked “The Oath” and then “A World Without Heroes” was interesting, you know?
+So I don’t knock anything, but I don’t know, anyway, Bob Ezrin just, you know, I kind of wanted to do that.
 What was the original question?
 I forgot (Laughs)

 NEW AND OLD MEMBERS

 During these years, especially in the ’80s until now, you’ve had more than a few musicians who have played with you.
 Did you ever or have you ever gotten frustrated that your lineup keeps changing quite often?